 Students are encouraged to take advantage of all that Hood has to offer, including commuter programs, student organizations and clubs, academic and departmental groups and events, athletics and intramurals.
 Also, commuters are encouraged to read the student handbook and the academic catalog, which offer more information about services available to them and where to seek help.

-As the director of student engagement, I serve as a support person to commuter students and advise both the Commuter Student Union and Commuter Council.
+As the director of student engagement, I serve as a support person to commuter students.
 If any commuting students have ideas for programs or services, need help getting involved in campus life or simply want to talk, please drop by the office or call 301-696-3575.

 Once again, welcome!

 Banking services on or near campus

 - BB&T ATM, on the first floor of Whitaker Campus Center

 - PNC Bank ATM, Frederick Memorial Hospital Main Lobby

 - BB&T, 1605 Rosemont Avenue

 - Bank of America, 805 West 7th Street

 For students who choose to commute to Hood College by bicycle, the bicycle rack is located on the Whitaker Campus Center patio.